Single-Shot Magnetization Reversal in Ferromagnetic Spin Valves Enabled via Heat Control

+Time-resolved measurements of hot-electron-induced magnetization dynamics could not be performed due to experimental challenges, such as isolating the magneto-optical signal from the free layer.
+However, prior studies on [Co/Pt] multilayers have shown that hot-electron-induced demagnetization occurs on ultrafast timescales similar to those of direct optical excitation \cite{bergeard2016hot, bergeard2020tailoring}.
+Based on these findings, we expect that hot-electron-induced P-to-AP switching in our system occurs on comparable ultrafast timescales, as reported in our earlier work \cite{igarashi2023optically}.

+Distinguishing between the two spin-current generation mechanisms remains experimentally challenging and is beyond the scope of this work.

-Here, we demonstrate that heat accumulation in the free layer plays a crucial role in P-to-AP switching.
-Nevertheless, the mechanism by which P-to-AP switching is observable in the absence of MgO with capping layer irradiation remains unclear.
-Given the thermal gradient present in this configuration, one possible explanation is that the free layer is excited more efficiently, resulting in a higher electron temperature than when irradiated from the substrate side.
+While our findings clarify the overall switching mechanism, one point remains open: P-to-AP switching occurs even without an MgO layer when the laser is incident from the capping-layer side.
+Given the thermal gradient in this configuration, one possible explanation is that the free layer is more efficiently heated from the top, leading to a higher electron temperature than with excitation from the substrate side.
+Further investigation is needed to fully clarify this effect.